-She started “Rujuta’s Gyan (rujuta diwekar.blogspot.in) in 2008, and wrote about her take on health, dieting and food.
-With bestsellers like Don’t Lose Your Mind, Lose Your Weight (2009) and Women and the Weight Loss Tamasha (2010) behind her, she is now out with a fourth book — Indian Superfoods.
+She started “Rujuta’s Gyan” (rujuta diwekar.blogspot.in) in 2008 and wrote about her observations on natural health and wellbeing, healthy dieting, and food.
+With bestsellers like Don’t Lose Your Mind, Lose Your Weight (2009), and Women and the Weight Loss Tamasha (2010) behind her, she has authored a best-seller book — Indian Superfoods.

 Back to basics

 The foundations of this philosophy were laid during Diwekar’s childhood when she would visit her grandparents’ farm in Sonave (a village in Palghar district, Maharashtra).
 “All my vacations would be spent there.
 My cousins and I would help grow and harvest the crops.
-That was our entertainment, and a tool for learning,” she recalls.
+That was our entertainment and a tool for learning,” she recalls.

-Instead, Diwekar advocates that we follow our grandmothers’ wisdom, and not be swayed by modern trends like stocking up on quinoa and kale — the two biggest trends internationally in recent times.
-“Quinoa doesn’t sit well in your stomach nor does it blend with anything.
+Instead, Diwekar advocates that we follow our grandmothers’ wisdom and not be swayed by modern trends like stocking up on quinoa and kale — the two biggest trends internationally in recent times.
+“Quinoa doesn’t sit well in your stomach nor blend with anything.
 And until two years ago, we didn’t even know what kale was.
 Now, we have it in every form.
 We are copying the poor man’s food from a different continent.
-There is such diversity in the food of our own country — grains, legumes, pulses — but are overlooking it.”
+There is such diversity in the food of our own country — grains, legumes, pulses — but we are overlooking it.”

 But telling people that the global ‘health’ foods fads they’ve bought into are unnecessary must be tricky.
 Diwekar, on the other hand, says people are relieved.
-“They are reminded of the time in school or college when they would eat everything, and still be healthy.”
+“They are reminded of the time in school or college when they would eat everything and still be healthy.”